Comphus/five_tasks/README.md

-"Five tasks that I was assigned to do.
-Each folder is its own task"
+Five tasks.
+Each folder is its own task